Mohamed5550/Designing-Data-Intensive-Applications-Notes/Notes/Chapter 6.md

 - Suppose the keys are names of persons in books
 - Each partition has a range (minimum and maximum) of letters
-- The ranges can be chosed manually and automatically
+- The ranges can be chosen manually and automatically
 - This can be very useful for timestamps keys
 - Because of the access patterns, there may be hotspots, like when you are sending the data to this day, and all the partitions are idle
 - You can put the sensor name as a prefix to the timestamp partitioning